 How It All Started…

-Today the Fort Myers Beach Shrimp Festival raises tens of thousands of dollars for charities like local eye surgeries and eye cases, scholarships for area students, Florida Lions Eye Bank, Southeast Guide Dogs, large print books for the local library, little league and youth soccer, Beach Elementary and Cypress Lakes High School student needs.
+Today the Fort Myers Beach Shrimp Festival raises tens of thousands of dollars for charities like local disaster relief, environmental efforts, eye surgeries and eye cases, scholarships for area students, Florida Lions Eye Bank, Southeast Guide Dogs, large print books for the local library, little league and youth soccer, Beach Elementary and Cypress Lakes High School student needs and much more!
 But how did all this Beach tradition and fun began?

 The first Shrimp Festival was held in 1959.
 Prior to that an event called “Beach Day” was held on the Sunday after the Edison Festival of Light Parade in Fort Myers in mid-February.
 St Raphael’s Episcopal Church sponsored the Blessing of the Shrimp Fleet which was held on the Beach Pier, and sold shrimp rolls in the county park on the Beach.